The story of building a home

 The vegetable beds are positioned on the old trackway – we brought in several trailerloads of topsoil to improve the fertility – arranged as 4’ wide raised beds separated by 2’ trodden earth paths.
 The total area of cultivated ground is about 600 square feet.
 I find this is enough to grow a basic variety of vegetables but not enough to keep us in potatoes, onions and carrots all year round.
 The 12’ x 8’ greenhouse and 20’ polytunnel provide cucumbers, tomatoes and lettuce and with practice could probably be more productive.

 Chickens have been a good source of protein, both egg and meat.
-The only real problem has been the number of broody hens who manage to hide their clutches from us, resulting in too many chickens.
+The only real problem has been the number of broody hens which manage to hide their clutches from us, resulting in too many chickens.

 The sheep are excellent lawnmowers, and for several years we lambed for increase and for meat.
-This was quite time-consuming and a great commitment, so at present we keep just the four sheep.
+This is quite time-consuming and a great commitment, so at present we keep just the four sheep.
 They are Ryelands, an old Herefordshire breed, and find them very suitable for our needs; they are small, hardy, friendly and do not constantly try to escape, unlike Jacobs, which we tried at first.

 I used to keep bees until Clare became allergic to the stings and varroa wiped out colonies not chemically protected.